txthinking/joker/readme.md

-# Joker
+# joker

-Joker can turn process into daemon.
+joker can turn process into daemon.

 ❤️ A project by [txthinking.com](https://www.txthinking.com)